Semi-Supervised Learning in the Few-Shot Zero-Shot Scenario: Empirical Evaluation

 \subsection{Ablation study}

-\paragraph{Balanced labeled set, few-shot for seen classes, STL-10.} To verify that the results reported above are not unique to a single dataset, we repeated some of the experiments with an inherently different image dataset - STL-10, showing similar qualitative results.
-We evaluate a case with very few labeled examples - 4 labeled examples for each of 6 seen classes, and 4 unseen classes.
-Since \openmatch\ and \openldn\ are not natively adapted to STL-10, we limited the comparison of our method, which is based on \flexmatch, to that of \flexmatch\ without out method.
-The results are shown in Fig.~\ref{fig:stl10_4_labels_per_class_4_unseen_wrn_28_2}.

-\paragraph{SSL adaptation.} To adapt the SSL methods to our scenario, we introduced in Section~\ref{sec:adapt} a two-step adaptation process: \begin{inparaenum}[(i)] \item Points with low classification confidence are rejected from the classifier trained on seen classes. \item K-means clustering is used to partition the rejected points within the feature space.
-This partitioning is then matched to unseen classes. \end{inparaenum} Without this adaptation, SSL methods would not identify anything as unseen, and would therefore erroneously match all points from unseen classes to some seen class.
-In each case, the rejection threshold was optimized to give each method its best possible \emph{combined score}.
+\myparagraph{SSL adaptation.} To adapt the SSL methods to our scenario, we introduced in Section~\ref{sec:adapt} a two-step adaptation process: (i) Points with low classification confidence are rejected from the classifier trained on seen classes. (ii) K-means clustering is used to partition the rejected points within the feature space.
+This partitioning is then matched to unseen classes.
+Without this adaptation, SSL methods would not identify anything as unseen, and would therefore erroneously match all points from unseen classes to some seen class.
+In each case, the rejection threshold was optimized to give each method its best possible rejection outcome.

 Here we evaluate the added value of this adaptation, as shown in Fig.~\ref{fig:Combine_score_kmeans_compare}.
 Evidently, the impact is minor (especially in the mid-shot regime).
 The reason is that the optimal threshold tends to be relatively low, resulting in a relatively modest count of predicted unseen instances.
 This count often pales in comparison to the actual prevalence of unseen classes within the test data.
 The underlying reason for this failure is the known property of deep models to be over-confident in their predictions.
 It is therefore hard to distinguish between seen and unseen classes based on the confidence threshold.